kzhdev/alpaca_zorro_plugin/README.md

 ## How to Use

-* First generate a API Key in Alpaca website.
+* First generate an API Key on the Alpaca website.
 * In Zorro, select Alpaca.
 * Enter the **API Key** in the **User ID** input box
 * Enter the **Secret Key** in the **Password** input box.